armatures/blog/posts/opportunityAssessment.markdown

 <label for="sn-concrete" class="margin-toggle sidenote-number"></label>
   <input type="checkbox" id="sn-concrete" class="margin-toggle">
   <span class="sidenote">
 As I wrote that, I noticed that part of me was trying to get that number as small as possible.
 Investigating that part of me more closely, I think I am trying to compensate for my natural impatience with this sort of reflection.
 This sort of attention to process runs counter to my years of experience as a software & business consultant.
-Heavy, inflexible processes are the bane of progress in the large companies I've worked with, and in my own life, I wonder if I've tried to cut out pointless speculation in some effort to _trim the fat_ and _get lean_ in an effort to _just build something_.
+Heavy, inflexible processes are the bane of progress in the large companies I've worked with, and in my own life, I wonder if I've tried to cut out pointless speculation in some effort to _just build something_.
 I don't know that there's a very conscious justification to this.
 Do most people experience under-developed processes in their personal lives, and pointlessly-cumbersome processes in organizations they work with?
 Accountability to other people creates inflexible commitments, so it makes sense that such things might accumulate.
+Most of us spend our private lives without too much conscious attention paid to things, so I'm willing to believe that we might have too few deliberate processes.
 Assessing an opportunity every couple days sounds very frequent.
 I'll probably make a goal to do this a few more times before I can figure out the types of opportunites it's best suited for.
 </span>